 Biosecurity plays a vital role in dealing with the ever-changing and evolving threats our forests face.

-The 2025 Forest Biosecurity conference will be held at the University of Canterbury in Christchurch from 10 – 11 April.
+The 2025 Forest Biosecurity conference was held at the University of Canterbury in Christchurch on 10 – 11 April.

 Enhancing forest biosecurity through technology and innovation.

-The conference will explore a variety of issues facing growers and those that work in, or rely on, our forests and investigate how technology and innovation can help to overcome these.
+The conference explored a variety of issues facing growers and those that work in, or rely on, our forests and investigate how technology and innovation can help to overcome these.

 Venue